NGC 7012

 NGC 7012 is a large, bright elliptical galaxy located about 380 million light-years away from Earth in the constellation Microscopium.
 NGC 7012 was discovered by astronomer John Herschel on July 1, 1834.
+NGC 7012 is host to a supermassive black hole with an estimated mass of 4.5 billion M☉.
+NGC 7012 is very large galaxy, with an estimated diameter of nearly 550,000 light years.

 Abell S0921

 NGC 7012 is the brightest member in the center of a small compact group of interacting galaxies known as Abell S0921.
 Due to it also being the dominant member of the group, NGC 7012 is classified as a Cd galaxy.
 The group has about seven major galaxies with many other more distant, fainter galaxies that are probably also associated.